Home

 You may not use the light horn to greet another road user or to inform the driver in the vehicle in front of you that you intend to overtake.

-The hazard warning lights should be turned on if you are forced to stop, due to an emergency, in a place where stopping or parking is prohibited.
+The hazard warning lights should be turned on if you are forced to stop, due to an emergency, in a place where your car creates a danger or obstruction to traffic.
 It is also permitted to turn on the hazard warning lights when being towed.

 Sound signals